pjhades/bash-snake/README.md

 About
 ---------------
-Almisael is a simple Snake game written in Bash, named after the 16-th angel from Evangelion, which has no stable shape and mainly looks like a luminous ribbon similar to a snake.
+A simple snake game written in Bash.

 How to Play